-Is your toddler’s cold seems like it’s never going away?
-What are the safe and natural cold remedies that actually work?
+Is your toddler’s cold seem like it’s never going away?
 Are you looking to get rid of your child’s cold quickly so she can go back to daycare?
+What are the safe and natural cold remedies for toddlers that actually work?

-That was me every time the cold season hits.
+That was me every time the cold season hit.

 What are common cold symptoms and how long does it last?